Judge dismisses 1 charge against former cop in Floyd’s death

 On the second-degree murder charge, prosecutors presented probable cause to show Chauvin’s actions were a “substantial causal factor” in Floyd’s death, and that he was committing or attempting to commit another felony at the time, in this case, assault, Cahill wrote.

-He said prosecutors do not need to show Chauvin’s actions were the sole cause of Floyd’s death, and the facts offered by prosecutors so far are enough to present to a jury, which will determine Floyd’s cause of death.
-He also said Chauvin’s decision to continue kneeling on Floyd’s neck after he went silent and motionless, and to ignore cries from bystanders, “is strong evidence of Chauvin’s intent to inflict bodily harm.”
+He said prosecutors do not need to show Chauvin’s actions were the sole cause of Floyd’s death.
+He also said Chauvin’s decision to continue kneeling on Floyd’s neck after he went silent and motionless “is strong evidence of Chauvin’s intent to inflict bodily harm.”

-To prove a third-degree murder charge, prosecutors must show that Chauvin’s intentional conduct was “eminently dangerous to others” and not specifically directed at the person who died, Cahill said.
+But to prove a third-degree murder charge, prosecutors must show that Chauvin’s intentional conduct was “eminently dangerous to others” and not specifically directed at Floyd, Cahill said.

 “This is not an appropriate case for a third-degree murder charge,” he said.